 For studentships in these categories, the candidate needs to obtain an offer of admission before being considered for the studentship, so you are encouraged to apply as soon as possible.
 Overseas students are also encouraged to apply for suitable external funding, e.g., the Commonwealth scholarships.
 Other general advice for overseas students is available for external sites: e.g. FindaPhD .

 During the first year at the University of Birmingham, PhD students are required to undertake a training programme which includes taught courses given as part of the Midlands Physics Alliance, involving lecturers and students from the Universities of Birmingham, Warwick and Nottingham.
 In addition to taught courses, this training programme involves assessed reading assigments under the guidance of experts at all three Universities, as well as courses on essential skills such as presentation skills, proposal writing skills, and an introduction to peer review.

 For UK students, to obtain an STFC studentship, an upper second class (II:i) M.Sci. (four-year) degree or its equivalent is required.
-Interviews for STFC studentships are expected to take place in late February.
-For full consideration, potential UK candidates are advised to complete their applications (including letters of reference) as soon as possible (certainly by 15 January 2013).
+Interviews for STFC studentships are expected to take place on 22 February, 2017.

-For further queries please contact the Graduate Admissions Tutor, Dr Ilya Mandel, or Ms Michelle Hunkins (via E-mail at m.hunkins [at] bham.ac.uk or via phone at 0121 414 4556).
+For further queries please contact the Graduate Admissions Tutor, Prof. Ilya Mandel, or the School's PhD Co-ordinator, via E-mail at physics-dr [at] contacts.bham.ac.uk or via phone at 0121 414 4566.